Raptor Center at the University of Minnesota College of Veterinary Medicine

 This course includes a grab and go breakfast from the hotel, bus transportation to and from the Center and host hotel, lunch at the Center, tour of the Raptor Center, 4-5 CE hours, and additional proceedings notes.
 This course will not be recorded.

 The course will be held approximately 8:00am – 12:00pm, lunch on-site for 30-45 minutes, then tour of the facility in small groups.
-Busses will return to the hotel approximately 1:30-2:00pm.
+Busses will return to the hotel at approximately 2:00pm.
 You could also take a taxi from the Center to the airport, although the facility has limited area to store bags so this is not recommended.

 Dr. Renee Carter

 "Ocular Examination Findings and Utility of Ocular Ultrasound"